 On July 14, 2010, the Board of Directors of the Company approved the establishment of a stock repurchase plan which allows for the repurchase of up to \$10 million of the Company's Common Stock.
 The Company may repurchase its common stock from time to time in open market purchases or in privately negotiated transactions.
 The timing and actual number of shares repurchased is at the discretion of management of the Company and will depend on a variety of factors, including stock price, corporate and regulatory requirements, market conditions, the relative attractiveness of other capital deployment opportunities and other corporate priorities.
 The stock repurchase program does not obligate Landec to acquire any amount of its common stock and the program may be modified, suspended or terminated at any time at the Company's discretion without prior notice.
-During fiscal years 2014 and 2013, the Company did not purchase any shares on the open market.
-During fiscal year 2012, the Company purchased on the open market 917,244 shares of its Common Stock for \$5.0 million and retired those shares.
+During fiscal years 2015, 2014 and 2013, the Company did not purchase any shares on the open market.
+Long-term debt consists of the following (in thousands):